mtumilowicz/scala212-category-theory-contravariant-op-functor/README.md

   contramap :: (b -> a) -> f a -> f b
 ```

-* For contravariant f, `f a` represents input
+* For contravariant `f`, `f a` represents input
 * Using a function `b -> a` we can modify input to type `b`
 (using `contramap`)
 * Notice that a contravariant functor is just a regular
-functor from the opposite category
+functor from the opposite category (category with reversed
+morphisms)

 # project description
 We provide example of contravariant functor with tests.